Code-By-Adarsh/Automation-Testing-Projects/README.md

 # 🚀 Automation Testing Projects

 This repository contains all my **Automation Testing Projects** that I have built while learning **Selenium WebDriver** and **TestNG Framework**.
-It includes a collection of **basic, intermediate, and advanced** level projects to demonstrate my understanding of automation testing concepts, best practices, and real-world test scenarios.
+It includes a collection of **basic, intermediate, and advanced** level projects to demonstrate my understanding of automation testing concepts, best practices, and real-world test scenarios..

 ---